mandrasch/pet-project-analytics/README.md

 # Pet Project Analytics (WIP)

-Pet Project Analytics allows you to track pageviews for multiple webpages within WordPress - in a private, cookie-less way.
-Inspiration were services like Plausible, Fathom Analytics, umami, matomo & co.
+Pet Project Analytics allows you to track pageviews for multiple webpages within WordPress - in a privacy-friendly way.
+Inspiration were services like Plausible, Fathom Analytics, umami, matomo, Koko Analytics, Statify & co.

-This is a fork of the [ibericode/koko-analytics/](https://github.com/ibericode/koko-analytics/), an awesome WordPress plugin created by [Danny van Kooten](https://github.com/dannyvankooten).
+This is a fork of [ibericode/koko-analytics](https://github.com/ibericode/koko-analytics/), an awesome WordPress plugin created by [Danny van Kooten](https://github.com/dannyvankooten).

-🚧 Status: Work in progress / not intended for live usage yet. 🚧
+Status: 🚧 Work in progress / not intended for live usage yet. 🚧

 ## Local Development